gbv/jskos-server/README.md

 ```

 ### Configuration
-You can customize the application settings via a configuration file, e.g. by providing a generic `config.json` file and/or a more specific `config.{env}.json` file (where `{env}` is the environment like `development` or `production`).
-The latter will have precendent over the former, and all missing keys will be defaulted with values from `config.default.json`.
+You can customize the application settings via a configuration file.
+By default, this configuration file resides in `config/config.json`.
+However, it is possible to adjust this path via the `CONFIG_FILE` environment variable.
+Note that the given path has to be either absolute (i.e. starting with `/`) or relative to the `config/` folder (i.e. it defaults to `./config.json`). **Note** that the path to the configuration file needs to be valid and writable because a `namespace` key will be generated and written to the file if it doesn't currently exist.

+Currently, there are only two environment variables:
+- `NODE_ENV` - either `development` (default) or `production`; currently, the only difference is that in `production`, HTTPS URIs are forced for entities created on POST requests.
+- `CONFIG_FILE` - alternate path to a configuration file, relative to the `config/` folder; defaults to `./config.json`.

+You can either provide the environment variables during the command to start the server, or in a `.env` file in the root folder.

+It is also possible to have more specific configuration based on the environment.
+These are set in `config/config.development.json` or `config/config.production.json`.
+Values from these files have precedent over the user configuration.

+All missing keys will be defaulted from `config/config.default.json`:

 ```json
 {